Ray M. Hayworth and Family Distinguished Professor of Mood and Anxiety Disorders

 M.P.H., Health Care and Prevention Program, School of Public Health, University of North Carolina at Chapel Hill

-Dr. Samantha Meltzer-Brody, MD, MPH, holds the Ray M. Hayworth and Family Distinguished Professorship of Mood and Anxiety Disorders and is an Associate Professor in the Department of Psychiatry UNC School of Medicine.
+Dr. Samantha Meltzer-Brody, MD, MPH, holds the Ray M. Hayworth and Family Distinguished Professorship of Mood and Anxiety Disorders in the Department of Psychiatry UNC School of Medicine.
 She also serves as the Executive Medical Director for the system-wide Well-Being Program of UNC HealthCare and School of Medicine.

-She is also the founder of the Taking Care of Our Own Program, a resource for UNC Health Care employees, and is the Associate Chair for Faculty Development.
+She is also the founder of the Taking Care of Our Own Program, a resource for UNC Health Care employees.